lohedges/trackr/README.md

 The Poplar SDK comes with some excellent
 [profiling tools](https://github.com/graphcore/examples/tree/master/tutorials/poplar/tut4_profiling).
-To enable profile during benchmarking simply add `true` at the end of the command-line, e.g.:
+To enable profiling during benchmarking add `true` at the end of the command-line, e.g.:

 ```
 ./trackr_benchmark_ipu 256 100 100 true